 - This amazing species also distinguishes itself from other bats in yet another, more important manner.
 That’s due to a rather startling evolutionary divergence.
 Quite amazingly, it does not always employ echolocation to locate its food.

-- Quite fortunately, the fascinating Pallid Bat appears to continue to be be abundant throughout the entirety of its natural range.
+- Most fortunately, the fascinating Pallid Bat appears to continue to be relatively abundant throughout the entirety of its natural range.
 Due to this, the IUCN currently lists the animal as Least Concern on its Red List of Threatened Species.

-- Nevertheless, the remarkable creature still faces several potential concerns regarding its future.
+- The remarkable creature nevertheless still faces several potential concerns regarding its future.
 That’s because, like many species, it faces the danger of habitat loss.
-However, it also must now deal with the threat of climate change.
+It also, however, must now deal with the threat of climate change.

 Pallid Bat Physical Description